GerardMartinez02/Particle-System/docs/README.md

 }
 ```

-On the other hand, we would have to do the same iteration for the whole array of particles to draw them on the screen in case the particle is active.
+On the other hand, we will have to do the same iteration for the whole array of particles to draw them on the screen in case the particle is active.

 ```
 bool ModuleParticles::PostUpdate()